Feature Flags: From Concept to Cultural Revolution

 Feature flags changed everything.

 There's no "one way" for organizations to build and deploy a product.
 Even a single engineer will use different techniques in different contexts.
 When I'm at work, for example, I use a Slack-based chatbot to trigger new deployments; which, in turn, communicates with Kubernetes; which, in turn, executes an incremental rollout of new Docker containers.
-But, in my personal life—on side projects—I still use FTP (File Transfer Protocol) in order to manually sync files between my local development environment and my VPS (Virtual Private Server).
+But, in my personal life—on side projects—I still use FTP in order to manually sync files between my development environment and my production environment.

 No given approach to web development is inherently "right" or "wrong".
 Some approaches do have advantages.
-But, everything is a matter of nuance; and, every approach is based on some set of constraints and trade-offs.
-At work, I get to use a relatively sophisticated deployment pipeline because I stand on the shoulders of giants who came before me.
+But, everything is a matter of nuance; and, every approach is based on some set of calculated trade-offs.
+At work, I get to use a relatively sophisticated deployment pipeline because I stand on the shoulders of my brilliant teammates.
 But, when I'm on my own, I don't have the ability to create that level of automation and orchestration.

 Though many different approaches exist, most build and deployment strategies do have one thing in common: when code is deployed to a production server, users start to consume it.
 Add a new item to your navigation and—immediately—users start to click it.
 Change a database query and—immediately—users start to execute it.
 Refactor a workflow and—immediately—users start to explore it.

-We're decades beyond the days of shipping floppy disks and CD-Roms; but, most of us still inhabit a state in which deploying code and releasing code are the same thing.
-Having users come to us—and our servers—gives us the ability to respond to issues more proactively; but, fundamentally, we're still delivering a "static product" to our customers.
+We're decades beyond the days of shipping floppy disks and CD-ROMs; but, most of us still inhabit a state in which deploying code and releasing code are the same thing.
+Having users come to us (and our servers) allows us to respond to issues rapidly; but, fundamentally, we're still delivering a static product to our customers.

 To operate within this limitation, teams will oftentimes commit temporary logic to their control flow in order to negotiate application access.
 For example, a team may only allow certain parts of an application to be accessed if:

 I've used many of these techniques myself.
-And, they all work; but, they are all subpar.
-Yes, they do allow internal users to inspect a feature prior to its release; but, they offer little else in terms of dynamic functionality.
+And, they all work; but, they're all subpar.
+Yes, they allow internal users to inspect a feature prior to its release; but, they offer little else in terms of dynamic functionality.
 Plus, exposing the gated code to a wider audience requires changing the code and deploying it to production.
-Which, conversely, means that re-gating the code—such as in the case of a major bug or incident—requires the code to be updated or reverted and re-deployed.
+Which, conversely, means that re-gating the code—such as in the case of a major bug or incident—requires the code to be updated and re-deployed.

-Going beyond their hard-coded nature, these techniques often treat deployment as an afterthought.
-Meaning, they are typically implemented only after a feature has been completed and is now ready for review.
-This implies that the feature has been articulated and developed in relative isolation.
+These techniques often treat deployment as an afterthought.
+Meaning, they're typically implemented only after a feature has been completed and is ready for review.
+This implies that the feature was defined and developed in relative isolation.

 Each one of these stages is intended to be completed in turn, with the outputs from one stage acting as the inputs to the next stage.